nickknw/nickknowlson.com/_posts/2011-12-04-seven-languages-week-1-day-2.markdown

 ---

 Day 2 of Ruby covers collections, code blocks, classes and modules.
-I'm familiar enough with these already in Ruby, so it was mostly just a refresher.
-So in this case it will be hard to provide a 'learning the language' perspective.
+I'm familiar enough with these already in Ruby so in this case it will be hard to provide a 'learning the language' perspective.
 Instead I will try to highlight a few of the parts of Ruby in this chapter that I particularly like.

 <div class="interjection"><p>
 (This article is part of a series of posts I am doing about my journey through the exercises of the book <a href="http://pragprog.com/book/btlang/seven-languages-in-seven-weeks">Seven Languages In Seven Weeks</a>.
 The article previous to this one is <a href="/blog/2011/11/27/seven-languages-week-1-day-1/">Week 1 (Ruby) - Day 1</a>.
 For an overview see the <a href="/projects/seven-languages-in-seven-weeks/">project page</a>.)